Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Boucksom-Zariski chambers

 is a sequence of $q_X$-exceptional divisors converging to $N(D)$.
-If we let $D_n:=Q_n+N_n$, we obtain a sequence $\{D_n\}_n$ converging to $D$ and $Q_n=P(D_n)$ (resp. $N(D_n)=N_n$) is the positive (resp. negative) part of the Boucksom-Zariski decomposition of $D_n$ .
+If we let $D_n:=Q_n+N_n$, we obtain a sequence $\{D_n\}_n$ converging to $D$ and $Q_n=P(D_n)$ (resp. $N(D_n)=N_n$) is the positive (resp. negative) part of the divisorial Zariski decomposition of $D_n$.
 So, by construction,

 By Corollary \ref{interiorchamber}, each $D_n$ belongs to $\mathrm{int}(\Sigma_P)$, and so $D \in \mathrm{Big}(X)\cap \overline{\Sigma_P}$.